robey/bitbottle/docs/format.md

 The next byte is the format version: the 4 high bits (V) are the major version, and the low 4 bits (v) are the minor version.
 The current version is (0, 0) so this byte is always 0x00.
 This is used to encode format compatibility (described below).

-The next byte is reserved, and is currently always `0x00`.
+The next byte is reserved, and is always `0x00` in version (0, 0).

 The next two bytes are a big-endian 16-bit value.
 The 4 high bits of the next byte identify the bottle type, 0 - 15.
-(The types are defined below.)
+These types are defined below.
 The low 12 bits are the length of the header to follow, 0 - 4095.

 ## Format compatibility

 The 32-bit magic (`0xf09f8dbc`) identifies the basic structure of the header and framing: the magic, the header encoding, and the data stream frames.

 The major version increments if the bottle types or streams change in such a way that older parsers won't understand the contents or be able to extract files.
+When the major version is incremented, the minor version resets to zero.

 The minor version increments if new bottle types are added, or the format changes in such a way that older parsers can understand the contents and extract files, but may not be able to take advantage of new features.